ZohaibBhatti05/MMX/README.md

 > python test_ppo.py --stage "intro_stage" --agent "path/name"
 (Without .pt)

-^ this will output a file in root ending in ".bk2".
+^ this will output a file in root ending in ".bk2" (This is a replay of the outputs, think TAS).
 Rename to "out.bk2" and run:
 > python render_vid.py

 to get an mp4 of the test run